HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The browser may show a permission prompt or a different UI for privacy reasons before granting the website access to the clipboard contents.
 The Async Clipboard API is available in Chrome, Edge, and Safari.
 Firefox only supports the `writeText()` method.

 {{ figure_markup(
-caption="Mobile websites use the Async Clipboard API", content="618,062", classes="big-number",
+caption="Desktop websites use the Async Clipboard API", content="560,359", classes="big-number",
 sheets_gid="2077755325",
 sql_file="fugu.sql"